-When doubled, this recipe makes enough for your Easter spread and lunch the next day (trust us, it's that good that you'll be craving the leftovers before you finish your first helping).
-Use fresh farmer's market peas instead of edamame if you can find them.
+When doubled, this recipe makes enough for your Easter spread and lunch the next day (trust us, it’s that good: You’ll be craving the leftovers before you finish your first helping).
+Use fresh farmer’s market peas instead of edamame if you can find them.

 Lemony Cucumber-and-Herb Pasta Salad

 Some say that there’s no such thing as an original recipe, but this pasta salad begs to differ.
 It’s the summertime staple of the 90s returned to modern dinner tables with this fresh take.
 Each perfect bite is made up of a short pasta shape, vibrant fresh herbs, crisp Persian cucumbers—famous for their good skin-to-flesh ratio—salty feta, and a mustardy garlic-lemon dressing.
 This portion is meant to serve as a side and would taste delicious alongside grilled chicken or steak, but it could also make a delicious dinner for four.